 - Give back.
 Finally, strong single parents know they've earned every morsel of strength and confidence they've built up over the years, and they're generous about sharing their journey so that others can benefit.
 Consider starting a single parent support group in your area so that other single parents can more readily find support, encouragement, and camaraderie.
 Whether you host it at your kids' school or meet up at a local coffee shop once a month, you'll be surprised how many single moms and dads in your town have been looking for a group to join!

 Strong single parents know that this job isn't an easy one, by any means.
 But they also recognize the deep value and privilege inherent in raising your children as a single mom or dad.
-You'll have days ahead—I promise you—when you catch yourself off-guard, surprised by how sure of yourself you felt in a moment that previously might have left you feeling anxious and unsure.
+You'll have days ahead—we promise you—when you catch yourself off-guard, surprised by how sure of yourself you felt in a moment that previously might have left you feeling anxious and unsure.
 No matter where you are on this journey, know that the work you're doing matters, and with each passing year, you'll gain another measure of confidence and strength.
 Before long, you'll see what others have been seeing in you for quite awhile now: you rock!